gh-mentor/c-sharp-workshop/ex8-gui/advise.md

 4. Documentation: Document each step as you complete it.
 This will help you track progress and debug issues more effectively.
 ---
 If you feel overwhelmed, consider combining related steps.
-For example:
-•	Combine Steps 1 and 2 by generating the JSON data and testing the model in the same project.
-•	Combine Steps 4 and 5 by integrating the model and fetching/displaying data in one go.
+For example: ï¿½	Combine Steps 1 and 2 by generating the JSON data and testing the model in the same project. ï¿½	Combine Steps 4 and 5 by integrating the model and fetching/displaying data in one go.

-Let me know if you'd like help with any specific step!